slatedocs/slate/source/includes/_organizations.md

 Of course, if an organization is manually created by your team, all fields can be modified and the organization can be deleted.

+Dates of the most recent and upcoming interactions with an organization are available in the `interaction_dates` field.
+This data is only included when passing `with_interaction_dates=true` as a query parameter to the `/organizations` or the `/organizations/{organization_id}` endpoints.

 Attribute | Type | Description
 --------- | ------- | -----------
 id | integer | The unique identifier of the organization object.